 The general world is pretty familiar for the genre.
-Humanity has been all but wiped out by a fungal plague.
-Those infected by spores become mindless flesh devouring killers dubbed ‘hungries’ (your ‘28 Days Later‘ fast-paced type, not the shuffling George Romero style).
+Set in the near future, humanity has been all but wiped out by a fungal infection.
+Those infected by spores become mindless flesh-devouring killers dubbed ‘hungries’ (your ‘28 Days Later‘ fast-paced type, not the shuffling George Romero style).
 But we don’t start with this information.

 Supporting her is a well-rounded cast including Gemma Arterton, a teacher who tries to encourage the children’s humanity by teaching them about art and mythology.
 Glenn Close is a scientist who would much rather dissect the children to see how they can co-exist with the infection.